-We have a dedicated team of account execution personnel, including seven employees as of December 31, 2011 who perform a series of review procedures on our advertising material before we display such material on our platform interfaces.
+We have a dedicated team of account execution personnel who perform a series of review procedures on our advertising material before we display such material on our platform interfaces.
 This team checks advertisements for form and reviews them to ensure that they do not contain any racial, violent, pornographic or other inappropriate content.
 This team also verifies that advertisers have provided relevant government approvals if their advertisements are subject to special government requirements.